 Give it a try.
 Find one tiny spark to light the flame of gratitude today.
 Be intentional in noticing the effect it has on you.
 You may find it’s simpler and more rewarding than you realized to begin your gratitude practice.

-If you are working to include a little more gratitude in your life, I have created a free one-page gratitude journal.
-You can print it as many times as you would like to make your personal gratitude journal.
+If you are working to include a little more gratitude in your life, I have created a set of free gratitude cards.

-Click here to grab your FREE one-page gratitude journal.
+Click here to grab your FREE gratitude prompt cards.